Misunderstood-Wookiee/LaunchPass/README.md

  - Zipped content supported only if RetroArch, Retrix Gold or other supported cores/emulators support compressed archive format.
  - No Automatic Scrapper, you must use [LaunchBox](https://www.launchbox-app.com) for setup.
 (More Info Below)
  - EmulationStation support is discontinued sorry!
- - No Duckstation as UWP support got dropped by the original developer and we no plans to add it unless a new port is made.
  - Video Background can cause lag in some-instances due to UWP limitations, we recommend 1080p resolutions and use a Image for the Game Details to reduce how many video play at the same time.
 (Series X may fair better in this regard)

 ## Installation